popdemtech/smartsite/walkthrough.md

 ### 10. Commit and deploy
 1. Commit the repository
-Git commit the new changes and deploy to Heroku to see the results in a doeployed environment.
+Git commit the new changes and deploy to Heroku to see the results in a deployed environment.
 ```
 $ git add .
 $ git commit -m 'Add Click Tracker'